sustainers/sustainers.github.io/code-of-conduct.md

 If you see someone who is making an extra effort to ensure our community is safe, welcoming, inclusive friendly, and encourages all participants to contribute to the fullest extent, we want to know.
 Tell an organizer or email them.

 ### Code of Conduct
-All attendees, organizers, speakers, sponsors, and volunteers at $ustain un-conference are required to abide by the code of conduct.
+All attendees, organizers, speakers, sponsors, and volunteers at $ustain unconference are required to abide by the code of conduct.
 Organizers will enforce this code throughout the event.
 We expect cooperation from all participants to help ensure a safe environment for everyone.

-The $ustain un-conference is dedicated to providing a safe, inclusive, welcoming, harassment-free conference experience for everyone regardless of gender, gender identity, gender expression, sexual orientation, ability, physical appearance, body size, socioeconomic status, race, age, or religion (or lack thereof).
+The $ustain unconference is dedicated to providing a safe, inclusive, welcoming, harassment-free conference experience for everyone regardless of gender, gender identity, gender expression, sexual orientation, ability, physical appearance, body size, socioeconomic status, race, age, or religion (or lack thereof).

 ### Expected Behavior